Last updated on January 11, 2021

 If you’re trying to climb the ranked ladder, it’s important to have cards that have synergy.
 The best way to do this is to join the right drafts that have the cards you need to add to your collection.
 It’s also wise to think ahead while building your decks, because there’s something called “Standard rotation” that you should keep in mind.

 This might sound like too much of a hassle, but you’ll have to manage your resources if you want to expand your collection.
 Granted, most of the events don’t cost that much.
 They’re usually around either 1000 gold or 100 to 200 gems and if you can manage to get some wins, you’ll have the chance to add more cards to your collection.

 You should also be aware of the match structure: traditional drafts are played in best-of-three (BO3) format, so you’ll have to spend a much longer time on those compared to ranked drafts which are best-of-one (BO1).
 Take a look at our Ultimate Guide to Drafting for a more in-depth analysis.

-For now, take a look at what’s going on now and what’s coming up so that you can save up your gold and gems to participate:
+So take a look at what’s going on now and what’s coming up so that you can save up your gold and gems to participate.